yashar0x/JSEncrypted-Fuzzer/README.md

 # JSEncrypted-Fuzzer
-Python app for Fuzzing and Brute Forcing JS Encrypted Login Forms
+Python app for Fuzzing and Brute-Forcing JS-Encrypted Forms